realitytracing/Reality-Tracing/human-foundations/the-meta-auto-sovereignty-of-definition.md

 Altruism does not require absence of self-involvement.
 It requires a genuine goal of improving another's condition, accountable to whether the help actually helps.

+A concise formulation:

+> The question is not whether the helper felt good.
+The question is whether the help was actually organized around the other's floor.

 ## Freedom

 Lived gravity: